Legislation

 -

-70.5% of Vermont residents recently polled by UVM's Center for Rural Studies want to ban the wasteful killing of wildlife.
+70.5% of Vermont residents polled by UVM's Center for Rural Studies want to ban the wasteful killing of wildlife.
 Read more here.

 -